purplesyringa/site/blog/bringing-faster-exceptions-to-rust/index.md

 ### Dramatis personae

-The core of the alternate return mechanism is *the unwinder*, a system library responsible for mapping main return addresses to alternate return addresses, passing alternate return values across calls, and consuming the return values.
+The core of the alternate return mechanism is *the unwinder*, a system library responsible for mapping default return addresses to alternate return addresses, passing alternate return values across calls, and consuming the return values.
 The specific API differs between operating systems, but on Linux, the main parts are these two functions:

-- `_Unwind_RaiseException(Exception)`: Perform an alternate return, assuming we're currently in a normal return point.
+- `_Unwind_RaiseException(Exception)`: Perform an alternate return, assuming we're currently in a default return point.
 - `_Unwind_Resume(Exception)`: Perform an alternate return, assuming we're currently in an alternate return point.

 So, what implementation detail makes panics and exceptions so slow?
-This is what we'll uncover in this series, and today we'll see if we can speed up the Rust side of panic handling in particular, without modifying the unwinder.
+We'll uncover this in the series, and today, we'll try to speed up the Rust side of panic handling without modifying the unwinder.

 ## Digging deeper